 Medical Editor: John P. Cunha, DO, FACOEP

-Digitek (digoxin) is used to treat congestive heart failure.
-It is also used to treat atrial fibrillation, a heart rhythm disorder of the atria (the upper chambers of the heart that allow blood to flow into the heart).
-It is a cardiac (or digitalis) glycoside.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, loss of appetite, and diarrhea.
+Digitek (digoxin) is a cardiac (or digitalis) glycoside used to treat congestive heart failure.
+Digitek is also used to treat atrial fibrillation, a heart rhythm disorder of the atria (the upper chambers of the heart that allow blood to flow into the heart).
+Digitek is available in generic form.
+Common side effects of Digitek include nausea, vomiting, headache, loss of appetite, diarrhea, feeling weak, dizziness, anxiety, depression, enlarged breasts in men, or skin rash.

 Dose of Digitek depends on the patient's body weight, renal function, age, other conditions, and other medications.
 Digitek may interact with antacids, alprazolam, cancer medications, clonidine, supplements or medications containing calcium, diuretics (water pills), amphotericin B, cholestyramine, epinephrine, guanabenz or guanfacine, indomethacin, isoproterenol, itraconazole, levothyroxine, methyldopa, metoclopramide, neomycin, rifampin, sulfasalazine, antibiotics, beta-blockers, calcium channel blockers, decongestant cold or allergy medicine, nasal sprays, heart rhythm medications, or steroids.
 Other drugs can interact with Digitek.
 Tell your doctor all medications and supplements you use.
 Tell your doctor if you are pregnant before using Digitek.
 This drug passes into breast milk.
 While there have been no reports of harm to nursing infants, consult your doctor before breast-feeding.